Registration

 Explanation of SERA Conference Registration Fees

-The failure to receive registration payments from all authors/co-authors by the mid-NOVEMBER deadline will result, without exception, in the automatic summary rejection of the associated proposal(s).
+The failure to receive registration payments from all authors/co-authors by the mid-OCTOBER deadline will result, without exception, in the automatic summary rejection of the associated proposal(s).
 We really, really, really do this (every year!).

-Luncheon
+Business Meeting Luncheon

-Winners of various SERA awards (e.g., the Student Outstanding Paper, the Dean’s Awards for outstanding papers by students from colleges participating in the Dean’s Awards) are announced at the luncheon.
+Winners of various SERA awards (e.g., the Student Outstanding Paper, the Dean’s Awards for outstanding papers by students from colleges participating in the Dean’s Awards) are announced at the business meeting luncheon.
 Additionally, each year by lottery drawing SERA awards reimbursement for 1 hotel room night to 10-15 students.
-The 10-15 student Travel Awards are only awarded to students who are both (a) officially registered in the conference hotel and (b) in paid attendance at the luncheon.
+The 10-15 student Travel Awards are only awarded to students who are both (a) officially registered in the conference hotel and (b) in paid attendance at the business meeting luncheon.

 The reason that **only** students who are officially registered in the hotel are eligible for free room nights is because SERA directly pays the hotel to credit the winning students’ bills, and this can **only** be done for students who are officially registered in the conference hotel.